 3. Third Courtyard of the Palace

-The third courtyard of Topkapi Palace includes Audience Hall, Sultan Clothes Collection, Imperial Treasury, Sacred Relics and Portraits of Sultans.
+The third courtyard of Topkapi Palace includes Audience Hall, Palace Library, Sultan Clothes Collection, Imperial Treasury, Sacred Relics and Portraits of Sultans.

 Audience Hall is the big room at the entrance of the third courtyard.
 This room was the place where the sultan received his guests.
 In addition, when the meetings at the Imperial Council were over, the viziers (ministers) would come here and submit the decisions taken to the Sultan’s approval.